Iván Alonso: Espanyol

-Late career
+Later career

-In June 2011, after 11 years in Spain (amassing professional totals of 344 games and 80 goals), the 32-year-old Alonso moved countries and signed with Deportivo Toluca F.C. of Mexico, being the Liga MX's top scorer in his first and only season even though the team could only rank in 12th position overall.
+In June 2011, after 11 years in Spain (amassing professional totals of 344 games and 80 goals), the 32-year-old Alonso moved countries and signed with Toluca of Mexico, being the Liga MX's top scorer in his only season even though the team could only rank in 12th position overall.

 In early July 2012, Alonso left the Red Devils because of a heart condition, subsequently retiring from football – his doctor advised him not to play with Toluca as the high altitude of the city might worsen his condition.
-In early 2013, however, he returned to active, joining hometown's Club Nacional de Football.
+In early 2013, however, he returned to the sport, joining hometown's Nacional.
 He scored 23 goals in the 2014–15 season, helping his team win the Uruguayan Primera División for the 45th time in history.

-Alonso announced his retirement in April 2018, after two years in Argentina with Club Atlético River Plate.
-On 6 December 2021, he was appointed director of football of Mexico's C.F.
-Pachuca.
+Alonso announced his retirement in April 2018, after two years in Argentina with River Plate.

+Post-retirement

+On 6 December 2021, Alonso was appointed director of football at Pachuca.
+In June 2022, he stepped down for personal reasons.

+Alonso joined fellow Mexican top-tier Cruz Azul on 13 December 2023, in the same capacity.